annagmock/Shooter_Assignment/README.md

 # Shooter_Assignment
-Scripts for Shooter project assignment – Week 12
+Scripts for Shooter project assignment – Week 13
-## Task 1 - Score Text done by Anna Grace Mock
+## Task 1 - Shield Powerup done by Anna Grace Mock
--added a score text on the top left of the screen -code that makes the score go up
+-Added a cube-shaped shield that spawns when the player grabs the orb -Lasts for 10 seconds

-## Task 2 - Coin collectible one by Mauricio Guzman
+## Task 2 - Shield Powerup Audio by Mauricio Guzman
--a coin that is collected by the player that raises the score

 # Instructions:
 1. Open the Shooter scene
 2. Press Play
-3. The score appears on the top-left
+3. Grab the white orb on the left
-4. collect coins to raise your score
+4. Cube shield appears for 10 seconds